 What is radiofrequency ablation?

-Dr. Abraham or Dr. Garcia may recommend an ablation procedure for joint or nerve pain.
+Dr. Abraham or Dr. Stuckey may recommend an ablation procedure for joint or nerve pain.
 Radiofrequency nerve ablation helps with chronic back, neck, or knee pain, and also referred pain that starts in these areas.

 In this type of minimally invasive procedure, your doctor heats the nerve fibers to cause a lesion that prevents pain signals from being relayed to your brain.
 Options include:

 A facet joint ablation targets the nerves that pass through your facet joints, the bone connectors for your spine.

 Radiofrequency sacroiliac joint ablation

 A sacroiliac joint ablation targets the sacroiliac joint nerves in your pelvis.